What Are the Different Types of Credit Scores?

 Each of the three major credit bureaus compiles its own credit report, which is then used to generate your consumer credit score.

 The information reported to one credit bureau isn’t necessarily shared with the others, which may lead to different scores.
-For instance, some lenders may only report your activity to one of the credit bureaus while others may report to two or all three.
+For instance, some lenders may only report your activity to one of the credit bureaus, while others may report to two or all three.

 Since each bureau has its own algorithm to create your credit score, it’s a good idea to pull reports from all three bureaus when checking your credit.
-Ideally, there won’t be any significant differences between the three of them.
+Ideally, there won’t be any significant differences among the three of them.

 Plus, there are different versions of these credit scores because the credit scoring companies routinely update their formulas.
-Some lenders may rely on older versions of a FICO Score or VantageScore while others use the latest model, which may lead to further discrepancies between scores.
+Some lenders may rely on older versions of a FICO Score or VantageScore, while others use the latest model — this may lead to further discrepancies between scores.

-However, these discrepancies shouldn’t lead to wildly different scores.
-If you find big differences of, say, 50 to 100 points or more, then you should review your credit reports to find out what’s triggering that difference.
-It could be as simple as a credit card account not being recorded by one credit bureau, or a late payment recorded by one credit bureau but not the others.
+Discrepancies between the credit bureaus shouldn’t lead to wildly different scores.
+If you find big differences of, say, 50 to 100 points or more, you should review your credit reports to find out what’s triggering that difference.

-Finally, know that when you check your credit score, it’s a snapshot in time: Your scores rise and fall based on lender-reported activity, such as payments, balances, accounts opened or closed and more.
+You should also keep in mind that when you check your credit score, it’s a snapshot in time: Your scores rise and fall based on lender-reported activity, such as payments, balances, accounts opened or closed and more.

 What is a good credit score?